kavdi/data-structures/README.md

 # Data Structures
-This file holds sample code for a number of classic data structures impemented in python.
+This file holds sample code for a number of classic data structures implemented in python.

 **Authors:** Kavdi Hodgson and Megan Flood